rust-lang/reference/src/procedural-macros.md

 token, `.` is a `Punct` token, and `1.2` is a `Literal` token.
 The `TokenStream` type, unlike `Vec<TokenTree>`, is cheap to clone (like `Rc<T>`).

-To learn more about token streams, let's first dive into writing our first procedural macro.

 ### Bang Macros

-The first kind of procedural macro is the "procedural bang macro" macro.
 This flavor of procedural macro is like writing `macro_rules!` only you get to execute arbitrary code over the input tokens instead of being limited to `macro_rules!` syntax.